kevinzhangftw/Translink-Map/README.md

 REACT_APP_TRANSLINK=<ur-key>
 ```

+And That's it!
 Now you are ready to start the app!

 `yarn start`